Mikey2906884/pitch-and-fix-hackathon/debugging.md

     - **_Fix:_** closed the anchor

   - cart.html:171 product price div is missing closing tag

     - **_Fix:_** closed the div

+  - The product-detail.html line 16 needed the correct relative path in the src for the image.
+    - **_Fix:_** the path in the src is now "../images/ShopEase-logo.svg"

 - <ins>JS Bugs w/ Fixes:</ins>